Anne HewsonView full burial details

-Anne (nee Sherwin) married Thomas Ansaldo Hewson, a recently qualified surgeon, in 1823.
+Anne (nee Parkins, who took the name of Sherwin) married Thomas Ansaldo Hewson, a recently qualified surgeon, in 1823.
 She was nine years his senior – Thomas having been born on Christmas Day, 1786.
 Under their marriage settlement, Anne had the power to dispose of £37,900, a very substantial sum in those days.
 Thomas had clearly been strategic in marrying Anne, as the agreement confirmed that the expenses of their ‘establishment’ should be paid out of her property, 6 Woburn Place, whilst he would provide for the charges of horses and carriages.

 What comes as a surprise is that in 1845, Thomas, a seemingly respectable London surgeon, was acquitted at the Central Criminal Court of ‘conspiring to procure an order for the confinement of a person of sound mind in a Lunatic Asylum.’
 The report does not state who that person was.
 However, it is surely no coincidence that from exactly that date until his death, Thomas received the whole income of Anne’s property, and ‘continued the Woburn Place establishment. ‘